 - Give the Folder a Name: Input the folder's name and hit Enter.
 For improved organization, you may now drag & drop files into this folder.

-Sometimes, you may need to format your USB drive, especially if you encounter compatibility issues or if you want to erase all data.
+Sometimes, you may need to format your drive.
+Especially, when you have compatible issues or want to erase all data.

 When and Why to Format:

-- Changing File Systems: If the drive is not recognized by macOS due to its file system (e.g., NTFS), formatting it to ExFAT or FAT32 can solve the problem.
+- Changing File Systems: If macOS cannot recognize the drive because of file system (e.g., NTFS), you can format it to ExFAT or FAT32.

 - Cleaning Up: If you're giving the drive away or no longer need the files, formatting erases everything securely.